Rosa laevigata

 Cherokee rose is a woody, deciduous, sprawling shrub in the rose family (Rosaceae) that is native to central and southern China to Vietnam and Taiwan.
 It was brought to the United States during colonial times and cultivated by the Cherokee.

+This vigorous fast growing vine will grow 15-33 feet tall and scramble over shrubs and trees for support.
 Plant it in full sun to partial shade and moist soil.
 Water deeply and regularly.
 A summer application of mulch helps retain moisture.
 Cherokee rose tolerates a wide range of soil types, even poor soil.
 The best flowering and disease resistance occurs in full sun.
 While it is typically grown as a climber, it can be pruned into a 6-foot shrub.
 Pruning should be accomplished in the late winter.
-Look here for a guide to pruning shrub roses.
-It is deer resistant.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.